Extra-Newton: A First Approach to Noise-Adaptive Accelerated Second-Order Methods: Experiments

 For the logistic regression problem, we regularize it with $g(x) = 1/2 \norm{x}^2$, but use a very small regularization constant to render the problem ill-conditioned, making things slightly more difficult for the algorithms \citep{marteau2019globally, mishchenko2021regularized}.
 Although we implement \newton with line-search, we actually observed a sporadic convergence behavior; when the initial point is close to the solution it converges similarly to \method, however when we initialize further away it doesn't converge.
 This non-convergent behavior has been known for \newton, even with line-search present \citep{jarre2016simple}.
 On the contrary, \method consistently converges; even if we perturb the initial step-size and make it adversarially large, it manages to recover due to its adaptive step-size.

 We complement our numerical tests by comparing \method with a set of second-order methods.
 To that end, we implemented our method within the framework presented in \cite{carmon2022optimal}.
 Using the implementation and the experimental setup provided in their GitHub repository \citep{hausler2022msoptimal}, we implemented our method in their code and compared against \newton, \textsc{CRN}, \textsc{ACRN} and \textsc{OptMS} algorithms.
-Figure~\ref{fig:second-order} demonstrates that \method has comparable performance to \textsc{OptMS}, which has the faster convergence rate $O(1/\nRuns^{7/2})$, and outperforms with respect to total number of linear system solutions since \textsc{OptMS} has linesearch procedure that might require multiple system solutions per iteration.
-While \textsc{CRN} and \textsc{ACRN} has worse convergence than \method, \newton seems to have the fastest convergence.
-Note that the initialization favors \newton as it is within a close neighborhood of the solution, and \newton performance sporadically deteriorates when some arbitrary initialization is chosen.
+Figure~\ref{fig:second-order} shows that \method has comparable performance to \textsc{OptMS}, which has the theoretically faster rate $O(1/\nRuns^{7/2})$, and marginally outperforms with respect to number of linear system solutions since the linesearch procedure of \textsc{OptMS} might require multiple system solutions per iteration.
+While \textsc{CRN} and \textsc{ACRN} has worse convergence than \method, \newton seems to have the fastest.
+Note that the initialization favors \newton as it lies in a close neighborhood of the solution, and \newton performance sporadically deteriorates when initialized arbitrarily.